slysik/tac-7/README.md

 1. **Upload Data**: Click "Upload" to open the modal
    - Use sample data buttons for quick testing
-   - Or drag and drop your own .csv or .json files
+   - Or drag and drop your own .csv, .json, .jsonl, or .parquet files
    - Uploading a file with the same name will overwrite the existing table
 2. **Query Your Data**: Type a natural language query like "Show me all users who signed up last week"
    - Press `Cmd+Enter` (Mac) or `Ctrl+Enter` (Windows/Linux) to run the query